Welcome to 2019!

 Your energy goes where your focus goes.
 I know exactly why that dude came at me and it was because I had directed that kind of energy to someone in my life earlier in the week.
 You get what you give.
 I am telling you – it is law.

 It is a far better vibe for me if I just focus on regulating myself rather than trying to do so for other people.
 Free will makes this task impossible and the endeavour would be exhausting.
 I try to live by the way of the path of the least resistance so that I may maintain peace within.
-I am kind as hell, but I will not take any shit.
 Say my piece, stand my ground, with respect and let it go.

 That’s the ticket to the good vibes baby!